skorokithakis/harbormaster/README.md

 else.
 All the data for each Compose app is under `<workdir>/data/<appname>`, so you can easily back up the entire data directory in one go.

-**WARNING:** Make sure the Compose config in each of the repos does not use `container_name`, otherwise Harbormaster might not always be able to terminate your apps when necessary.
+**WARNING:** Make sure the Compose config in each of the repos does not use the `container_name` directive, otherwise Harbormaster might not always be able to terminate your apps when necessary.

+Also, keep in mind that, due to current limitations, some changes to the Harbormaster config directives won't take effect/cause app restarts until *the repos of the apps themselves* change.

 ## Handling data directories